-(a) The total of all errors other than price errors results in an absolute value impact greater than 2% of the total DAM Statement amount for any single Statement Recipient for the Operating Day; and
+(a) The total of all errors other than price errors results in an absolute value impact greater than 2% of the total DAM Statement amount for any single Statement Recipient for the Operating Day;

-(b) The impact to the Statement Recipient is greater than $200.00.
+(b) The impact to the Statement Recipient is greater than $200.00; and

+(c) The error is discovered, and a Market Notice of the error is provided to Market Participants, within one year of the Operating Day at issue.

 (3) ERCOT shall issue a DAM Resettlement Statement for an Operating Day if an error in the DAM Settlement, which does not otherwise meet the Protocol requirements for resettlement as specified in paragraphs (1) and (2) above, will prevent ERCOT from achieving revenue neutrality.